Stanford Children’s Health Pediatric Orthopaedic Surgery - Fellowship Program

 Completed and signed Central Application Service (CAS) application forms

 Updated CV (please see SF Match format

 The Stanford University Pediatric Orthopaedic Surgery Fellowship program is a one-year program in which the Peds fellow will obtain comprehensive experience in pediatric orthopaedics.
-Fellows will have the opportunity to work with all eleven pediatric orthopaedic surgeons and operate at four hospitals and be exposed to all aspects of pediatric orthopaedic surgery.
+Fellows will have the opportunity to work with all eleven pediatric orthopaedic surgeons and operate at four hospitals, one being a level 1 pediatric trauma center and be exposed to all aspects of pediatric orthopaedic surgery.
 Spinal deformity, sports medicine, hip preservation and DDH, neuromuscular disorders, congenital disease, and fractures comprise much of the experience.
 The fellow will be prepared for a career in academic Orthopaedics at any major university or children's hospital.

 Dr Hoffinger at the POSNA-ASEAN Conference in Thailand 2017

 Dr Imrie at Chinese Orthopaedic Association 2017 Conference

 Pediatric Orthopaedic Surgery Holiday Party - Dr Imrie, Dr Van Nortwick and Dr Tileston with Alice, future Stanford Children’s pediatric orthopedic fellow 2045

 Dr. Frick with 2017 Bleck Visiting Professors, Dr. Michael Vitale and Dr. James McCarthy